simonzabrocki/SimulationDashboard/README.md

 # Roadmap

 Code:
-- Fetch simulation data and model from database
+- Fetch simulation data and model from external database
-- Improves modularity by using a sub repo for ggmodel_dev.
+- Improve modularity by using a sub repo for ggmodel_dev.
+- Improve simulation page to add new models more easily

 Features:
 - Improve country comparator
+- Improve downloadable pdf report
 - Add data explorer for simulation models (like the one for the index)

 # Contact